Indian Immigration Services Team

 Thousands of worshippers bring the idol of Lord Ganesh home on the first day, accompanied by the resonant chant of "Ganpati Bappa Morya," and perform a ritual to invite His sacred presence into the statue.
 This elaborate ritual includes the recitation of mantras and a special worship ceremony, with offerings such as sweets, flowers, rice, coconut, jaggery, and coins.

 Bhog, the offering, is not only served to those who come to pay their respects to Lord Ganesh, but is also presented to him.
 Along with a variety of sweets and delicacies, fruits, especially bananas, are prominently featured in the Bhog.
-Given bananas are a favored fruit of Lord Ganesh, they are given priority over other offerings.
+Given that bananas are a favored fruit of Lord Ganesh, they are given priority over other offerings.
 On the festival´s commencement, devotees flock to temples, offering coconut, sweet puddings, and twenty-one modak dumplings, believed to be Lord Ganesh´s favorite dish.

 Besides modak, laddoos are also greatly appreciated by the god, with motichoor laddoos being a prevalent choice in the bhog offerings.
 Whether in pictures or statues, Lord Ganesh is frequently depicted holding motichoor laddoos, emphasizing his substantial affection for this sweet.
 Other delectable laddoos, such as coconut laddoos and til ke laddoos, are also served during the festival